negar-rostamzadeh/LSTM-Attention/README.md

 ![alt text](img/sample_3.gif)

 # Interesting papers about attention
-Many papers were released on attention and particularly in "attention in videos".
+Many interesting papers were released on attention and particularly in "attention in videos".
-Here there are two papers on action classification in videos by employing attention:
+Here there are two sample papers on action classification in videos by employing attention:

 Spatio-Temporal attention:
-Action Recognition using Visual Attention
+Action Recognition using Visual Attention [a link](https://arxiv.org/abs/1511.04119)

 Temporal attention:
-End-to-end learning of action detection from frame glimpses in videos
+End-to-end learning of action detection from frame glimpses in videos [a link](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Yeung_End-To-End_Learning_of_CVPR_2016_paper.pdf)